testmunk/TMSample/README.md

 ### How to run your first automated functional test?

 The xcodeproj in this repo doesn't include the calabash testing framework yet.
-The easiest option is to download the free testmunk mac app, which assist you for the installation.
+The easiest option is to download the free testmunk mac app, which assists you for the installation.
 You can also install it manually by following the [manual installation](http://docs.testmunk.com/manual-installation/).

 ### The screens